Archives and Collections

 Documents written in Spanish, Chinese, Japanese, Korean, and other languages are also available at the Hall of Fame Library.

-The Museum’s collections contain more than 40,000 three-dimensional artifacts representing all facets of the game, from its inception in the mid-19th century, to the present.
-These include bats, baseballs, uniforms, player equipment, ballpark artifacts, awards, artwork, textiles, tickets, collectibles and assorted memorabilia.
+The Museum’s three-dimensional collection contains more than 40,000 artifacts representing all facets of the game, from its inception to the present.
+This includes bats, baseballs, uniforms, player equipment, ballpark artifacts, awards, artwork, textiles, collectibles and assorted memorabilia relating to all aspects of baseball including, but not limited to, Hall of Famers, Major and Minor League players and teams, the All-American Girls Professional Baseball League, the Negro Leagues, stadiums, events, amateur baseball, and international baseball.